excellalabs/ncarb-certification-search/README.md

 ### Unit Tests

-The simlest way to run the unit tests is by running the command:
+The simplest way to run the unit tests is by running the command:

 ```
 npm test